Best Shrubs for Mediterranean Gardens in Cool Countries

 Admired for the beauty of its foliage, bright blooms and spicy fragrance, Helichrysum italicum (Curry Plant) is a small bushy evergreen shrub featuring a particularly attractive, fine, linear, silvery foliage with curry-scented leaves.
 When placed along a walkway, the fragrance can be enticing.
 In midsummer, domed clusters of small, lemon yellow flowers are produced that are useful in dried flower arrangements since they retain their color.

 A robust native of Corsica and Sardinia, award-winning Helleborus argutifolius (Corsican Hellebore) is an evergreen perennial with large open clusters of bowl-shaped, nodding, pale green flowers, 2 in. wide (5 cm).
-Blooming heavily for weeks from late winter to early summer, these nodding beauties rise on sturdy, thick stems clad with large, spiny-toothed dark green leaves.
-Showy and long-lasting, ideal to brighten the shade garden!
+Blooming heavily for weeks from late winter to early summer, these nodding beauties rise on sturdy, thick stems clad with large blue-green leaves divided into three sharply toothed leaflets.
+Showy and long-lasting, ideal to brighten the shade garden, this Hellebore is more sun tolerant than others.

 Unjustly named Stinking Hellebore, award-winning Helleborus foetidus provides gardeners with some of the greatest pleasures in winter.
-This evergreen perennial features large, open and long-lasting clusters of cheerful chartreuse, bell-shaped flowers, 1 in. wide (2 cm), edged with dark red.
-Blooming heavily for weeks from late winter to mid spring, these nodding beauties rise on sturdy, erect stems above a handsome foliage of leathery, narrow, fan-like (palmately divided), dark green leaves.
+This evergreen perennial features large, open, and long-lasting clusters of cheerful chartreuse, bell-shaped flowers, 1 in. wide (2 cm), edged with dark red.
+Blooming heavily for weeks from late winter to mid-spring, these nodding beauties rise on sturdy, erect stems above handsome foliage of leathery, narrow, fan-like (palmately divided), dark green leaves.

 Compact, Pittosporum tobira 'Nanum' or 'Nana' (Japanese Mock Orange) is a small, broadleaf evergreen shrub featuring attractive, leathery, dark-green leaves, glossy on the top and with lighter undersides.
 They are arranged alternately in a whorl around the stem and provide a dense foliage year-round.
 Clusters of delightfully fragrant, small pure white flowers appear in late spring at the branch tips.
 They contrast beautifully against the handsome background of dark green foliage and last for several weeks.